Osaka says Djokovic, Michelle Obama, others reached out | Sports-Games

 Osaka says Djokovic, Michelle Obama, others reached out

-In an essay that appears in Time magazine's Olympic preview issue, on sale Friday, Osaka -- a four-time Grand Slam champion and former No. 1-ranked player -- wrote that she hopes "we can enact measures to protect athletes, especially the fragile ones," and suggests they be allowed to sometimes skip media obligations without punishment.
+In an essay in Time magazine’s Olympic preview issue, on sale Friday, Osaka — a four-time Grand Slam champion and former No. 1-ranked player — wrote that she hopes ''we can enact measures to protect athletes, especially the fragile ones,'' and suggests they be allowed to sometimes skip media obligations without punishment.

-"There can be moments for any of us where we are dealing with issues behind the scenes," the 23-year-old Osaka said.
-"Each of us as humans is going through something on some level."
-She said before the French Open began that she would not speak to the press during that tournament, saying those interactions were sometimes uncomfortable and would create doubts for her on the court.
+''There can be moments for any of us where we are dealing with issues behind the scenes,'' the 23-year-old Osaka said. ''Each of us as humans is going through something on some level.''
+She said before the French Open began that she would not speak to the media during that tournament, saying those interactions were sometimes uncomfortable and would create doubts for her on the court.
 After her first-round victory in Paris, Osaka was fined $15,000 for skipping her mandatory news conference and threatened by the four Grand Slam tournaments with the possibility of disqualification or suspension if she continued to avoid the media.

+Osaka then pulled out of that tournament, saying she deals with anxiety before news conferences and has experienced bouts of depression in recent years.

+''Believe it or not, I am naturally introverted and do not court the spotlight,'' she wrote for Time. ''I always try to push myself to speak up for what I believe to be right, but that often comes at a cost of great anxiety.''
+She hasn't played since Paris, also sitting out Wimbledon, which ends Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)